AdvancedClimateSystems/uModbus/README.rst

     message = tcp.write_multiple_coils(slave_id=1, starting_address=1, values=[1, 0, 1, 1])

     # Response depends on Modbus function code.
 This particular returns the
-    # amount of coils written, in this case it isr3.
+    # amount of coils written, in this case it is.
     response = tcp.send_message(message, sock)

     sock.close()